It’s not a roast dinner without roast potatoes and that’s why we believe it's important you to spend a little more time getting them right.

 How to decide?
 Give some thought to the meat your roasties will be served with – beef dripping could seem intrusive with roast chicken or a whole fish, for example.

-Alternatively (Or If you're a vegetarian) ...opt for olive oil if you'd like.
+Alternatively opt for olive oil.
+This is a healthier option and is great if you're making a vegan or vegetarian roast dinner.
 There's no need to use a pricey extra virgin olive oil that’s designed for drizzling and dressings – the heat of the oven will crush its special characteristics and you’ll be wasting your money.
+Use these vegan roasties as an accompaniment to our vegan nut roast.

 5. GET THE FAT SIZZLING HOT